Maine Food Supplement Estimators

 How does the online Estimator work and how private is it?

-When you get to the LawHelp Interactive site, if you don't care about saving your information online, choose the "go directly to form" option.
+When you get to the LawHelp Interactive (LHI) site, if you don't care about saving your information online, choose the "Proceed" button option.
 Answer the questions.
 When you get to the end of the interview, you can view a document that repeats your answers and gives you a monthly benefit estimate.
 You can also print it.

-Use the "register" option if you want to save your information and come back to it later.
+Use the "Sign Up To Save Your Work" option on the LHI site if you want to save your information and come back to it later.
 You will also be able to view and print your document.

 Either way, you are the only one who sees your information.
-Read full privacy policy here.
+Go to the footer links at the bottom of the LHI site to find their full Privacy Policy.

-If you have problems, comments or ideas about how to make these automated forms work better, please let us know by using the feedback form at the bottom of any page.
+If you have problems, comments or ideas about how to make these automated forms work better, please let us know by using our feedback form.

 PTLA #731